The runaway New York Times Bestseller, revised with a new introduction from Eric Metaxas.

 Metaxas speaks to thousands around the U.S. and internationally each year.
 He was the keynote speaker at the 2012 National Prayer Breakfast in Washington DC, an event attended by the President and First Lady, the Vice President, members of Congress, and other U.S. and world leaders.
 ABC News has called him a “photogenic, witty ambassador for faith in public life,” and The Indianapolis Star described him as “a Protestant version of William F. Buckley.”

-Eric’s commentaries, humor writing, book and movie reviews, and poetry have appeared in The New Yorker, The New York Times, The Washington Post, and National Review.
+Eric’s essays, humor writing, book and movie reviews, and poetry have appeared in The New Yorker, The New York Times, The Washington Post, and National Review.
 His Wall Street Journal op-ed, “Science Increasingly Makes the Case for God” is the most popular and shared piece in the history of the Journal.

 He has written more than thirty children’s books, including the bestsellers Squanto and the Miracle of Thanksgiving and It’s Time to Sleep, My Love, illustrated by Nancy Tillman, which has sold nearly 1 million copies.
+Metaxas was also a writer for VeggieTales, and is the voice of the narrator on their Esther video.

-Metaxas has been featured as a cultural commentator on CNN, MSNBC, and Fox News programs, and he has been interviewed about his work on the Today Show, Fox and Friends, The History Channel, and C-SPAN’s Q&A with Brian Lamb.
+Metaxas has been featured as a cultural commentator on CNN, MSNBC, Fox News programs, and Newsmax programs and he has been interviewed about his work on the Today Show, Fox and Friends, The History Channel, and C-SPAN’s Q&A with Brian Lamb.
 He has been featured on many radio programs, including NPR’s Morning Edition and Talk of the Nation, as well as Hugh Hewitt, Dennis Prager, and Bill Bennett.